 Party invitations or gifts for classmates should not be brought to school to be distributed.
 Items such as these are of a personal nature.
-The office is unable to release addresses and phone numbers of students.
+Please note, the office is unable to release addresses and phone numbers of students.

 1.85 - Treats and Snacks